Plenty Parklands Primary School

 • Search

-Home > About Us > Reporting to Parents
+Home > About Us > Assessment and Reporting

 • January - 'Introducing My Child' - parents meet with the teacher to pass on all relevant background information which can assist the teacher to cater better for the child's individual needs.

-• End of term one/Early term two - Parents, student and teacher meet in a 3-way conference to discuss individual learning goals.
+• End of term one - Parents, student and teacher meet in a 3 way conference to discuss individual learning goals.

-• Late term 3 - Parents, students and teacher meet to review the child's progress, achievements and future directions in a 3-way conference.
-Distribution of years 3 and 5 NAPLAN results.
+• Late term 3/early term 4 - Parents, students and teacher meet to review the child's progress, achievements and future directions in a 3-way conference.

-• End of term 4 - A comprehensive written report is sent home for each student summarising the student's effort, progress and achievements and indicating areas for improvement for the following year.
+• End of term 4 - A comprehensive written report is sent home for each student summarising the student's effort, progress and achievements.

 • School Vision